WillemRaes/CloudEdgeFog/docs/source/cloudproviders.rst

    Prices also vary depending on the types of virtual machines.
 It is also possible to use a free
-   Azure account.
-Users then receive
-   USD 200` credit to test Azure services for
+   Azure account :cite:p:`azurefree`.
+Users then receive USD 200` credit to test Azure services for
    ` math:`30` days, and get :math:`12` months of free access to a number of popular services, including :math:`750` hours of access to